Azure/azure-rest-api-specs/specification/keyvault/resource-manager/readme.nodejs.md

 ## Node.js

 These settings apply only when `--nodejs` is specified on the command line.
-Please also specify `--node-sdks-folder=<path to "SDKs" directory of your azure-sdk-for-node clone>`.
+Please also specify `--node-sdks-folder=<path to root folder of your azure-sdk-for-node clone>`.

 ``` yaml $(nodejs)
 nodejs: